irisvansanten/MasterThesis/README.md

 # Software requirements
 The whole thesis is coded with R.

-Description
 ## Simulation Study
 The simulation study was coded in one script, MAIN_MILC.R, with support of another script, FUN_help, that contains additional functions.
-Another two script were coded to obtain convergences plots, FUN_conv_plots.R, and perform a small study to demonstrate how the MAR procedure was implemented, FUN_MAR_procedure.
+Another two script contained code to obtain convergences plots, FUN_conv_plots.R, and to perform a small study to demonstrate how the MAR procedure was implemented, FUN_MAR_procedure.

 ## Application
 The application was coded in one script called MILC_application.